influxdata/docs-v2/content/v2.0/write-data/use-telegraf/_index.md

 ---
-title: Use Telegraf to collect data
+title: Agent-based Telegraf
-seotitle: Use Telegraf to collect and write data
+seotitle: Use the Telegraf agent to collect and write data
-list_title: Use Telegraf
+list_title: Use the Telegraf agent
-weight: 102
+weight: 101
 description: >
   Use Telegraf to collect and write data to InfluxDB v2.0.
   Create Telegraf configurations in the InfluxDB UI or manually configure Telegraf.